Guide to Pretrained Word Embeddings for NLP Practitioners

 Sparsity of Training Data

-One of the primary reasons for not doing this is the Sparsity of Training Data.
-Most real-world problems contain a dataset that has a large volume of rare words.
-The embeddings learned from these datasets cannot arrive at the right representation of the word.
+One primary reason for not doing this is the Sparsity of Training Data.
+Most real-world problems contain a large volume of rare words, and the embeddings learned from these datasets cannot arrive at the right representation of the word.

-In order to achieve this, the dataset must contain a rich vocabulary.
-Frequently occurring words build just such a rich vocabulary.
+To achieve this, the dataset must contain a rich vocabulary.
+Frequently occurring words build just such a vocabulary.

 Large Number of Trainable Parameters

 Secondly, the number of Trainable Parameters increases while learning embeddings from scratch.
 This results in a slower training process.
-Learning embeddings from scratch might also leave you in an unclear state about the representation of the words.
+Learning embeddings from scratch might also leave you unclear about the representation of the words.

 So, the solution to all the above problems is pretrained word embeddings.
 Let us discuss different pretrained word embeddings in the coming section.